Socialist Strategy and the Capitalist Democratic State

 By seeing the state as merely an institutional expression of capital, Leninists have framed “smashing the state” as part of the struggle for genuine democracy against capitalist alienation.
 Dual power institutions like workers’ councils and, more often, the Party itself, are claimed to be unalienated forms of workers’ political power.
 Though not accepted by all Marxists, Marx’s theory of alienation (as regards the state) is that, rather than appearing as the creation of living human beings and the product of their concrete activities, the capitalist state stands above its creators as an apparently independent, alien force that dominates and attains mastery over them.
 Moreover, although society is concretely divided into classes, the ideology of the liberal state posits a harmonious, abstract political community comprised of individual “citizens” afforded equal rights under the law.
 Thus the concrete unequal conditions of existence of the working class are effaced by an abstract political equality.

 An important objective of socialists, therefore, has been the dis-alienation of political power and the struggle for a more meaningful form of democratic political organization.
-Yet it does not necessarily follow from this that the state must be “smashed” a single blow.
+Yet it does not necessarily follow from this that the state must be “smashed” in a single blow.
 Rather, Marx’s theory of alienation implies a conception of democracy as a process of human development through social struggles.
 Through struggle, the working classes seek to address the processes and means of democratic administration and coordination as problems to be solved.
 Given that political democracy and universal suffrage were not gifts from above but important legacies of working class struggles from below, continuing and expanding these fights to create new participatory forms of political and economic democracy is the clearest path to creating such a “dis-alienated” form of social organization and governance.
 This, including organizing new bottom-up forms of workplace and community-based direct democracy, is what is meant by transforming the state.
-Indeed, as the Bolshevik experience suggests, the imperatives of carrying out a revolutionary program demands the coordination of an active and powerful state–which may result in the rise of an even more alienating form of political authority on the ashes of the “smashed” one.
+Indeed, as the Bolshevik experience suggests, the imperatives of carrying out a revolutionary program demand the coordination of an active and powerful state–which may result in the rise of an even more alienating form of political authority on the ashes of the “smashed” one.

 Moreover, it is crucial to recognize that the capitalist state is not merely an alienated social form, but also a mode of representation.
 The problem of representation is irreducible in the sense that any state, party, or other institutional locus of political agency must rely on a claim to represent a larger and more diverse and complex constituency.
 These claims are always open to contestation.
 Respresentation is inevitably partial: no organization can ever fully represent the constituency whose political agency it seeks to express.
 To define this problem simply as one of “alienation” is to express a desire for a utopian end to politics—where representation is either unnecessary or unmediated.
 Paradoxically however, this may result in even more alienating forms of state or party organization.
 Any organization claiming to fully represent its constituents in an “un-alienated” fashion in fact submits these constituents to itself and its own political agency.
 Concrete subjects are reduced to their abstract “representative” ideal articulated by the political agency: the essence of philosophical idealism, as well as that of socio-political alienation.
 The failure to take the question of representation seriously has resulted in organizations governed by self-reproducing leadership slates lacking transparency and democratic accountability, leading to splits over the correct political “line” and scandals.